Data Stewardship Policy

 Highly Confidential Data:

-Personal data and/or other information worthy of protection and discretion in its distribution and use; this type of university data is individually requested and approved by a data manager for a specific business use and is subject to the general provisions associated with university information security.
+Personally identifiable information (PII) and/or other data worthy of protection and discretion in its distribution and use; this type of university data is individually requested and approved by a data manager for a specific business use and is subject to the general provisions associated with university information security.
 See the Data Stewardship Standard for details.

 The university manager responsible for implementation and operation of a university system at the direction of the System Owner and appropriate Data Steward/Data Manager.
 The System Manager oversees the System Administrator who provides day-to-day administration and implements security controls and other capabilities as assigned.